giuseppeporcelli/end-to-end-ml-sm/README.md

 ## Modules

-This workshops consists of six modules:
+This workshops consists of seven modules:

 - <a href="01_configure_sagemaker_studio/">**Module 01**</a> - Open Amazon SageMaker Studio and clone the repository.
 - <a href="02_data_exploration_and_feature_eng/">**Module 02**</a> - Using AWS Glue and Amazon Athena to execute data exploration, and then data preprocessing and feature engineering using Amazon SageMaker Processing and SKLearn.